5isaac/alx-low_level_programming/0x00-hello_world/README.md

-thi is a c hello world readme
+Thi is a c hello world readme